-- · To maintain strong financial health and meet key financial performance indicators. - To ensure all key financial, procurement and business planning processes are efficient, accurate and effective. - To maintain effective management of risks so that we can continue to prevent issues that have the potential to impact negatively on the college and/or its key stakeholders.
+- (c) To maintain strong financial health and meet key financial performance indicators. - (d) To ensure the effectiveness of all key financial monitoring, procurement and income maximisation processes. - (e) To maintain effective management of risks so that we can continue to prevent issues that have the potential to impact negatively on the college and/or its key stakeholders.